justinmeiners/efficient-programming-with-components/10_binary_counter.md

 The problem of finding the smallest and second smallest element is described fully in "The Art of Computer Programming", but somehow Knuth does not implement it.
 As we shall see it's actually a little tricky.
-It will take two chapters to complete.

 How many comparisons do you need to solve this problem?
 Same as `minmax_element` from last time?
 No.
 You can do it in fewer.
 Let us try to use some logic.
-How many comparisons do we need to find the winner of the tournament? `n - 1`.
-It is necessary to find the winner in order to find the second place guy.
+How many comparisons do we need to find the winner of the tournament? `n - 1` because it is necessary to find the winner in order to find the second place guy.
 We could sketch a proof of this.
 Let us assume there are two potential guys greater than the second place guy.
-If there are none, he isn't second place.
+If neither are greater than him, he is first place, not second place.
-If there are two, he isn't second place either.
+If both of them are, he isn't second place.

-What do we know about second place guy (specifically the games he lost)?
+What do we know about the second place guy, specifically about the games he lost?
 *He only lost one game, and it was to the winner*.
+This is a very important property which tells us why we don't need to do many comparisons.
-If the winner remembers all the games he won, and who he played, how could we determine second place?
-(We know the second place guy is one of them.)
+If the winner remembers all the games he won, and who he played how do we find second place?
+We determine the best from the subset of players he beat.

 How many people does the winner beat to win?
 For example, [Wimbledon][wimbledon] has 64 players who are admitted.